mobizt/ReadyMail/README.md

 1. The sending process infornation is available.
 2. The file upload information is available.

-When the `SMTPStatus::progressUpdated` value is `true`, the information is from file upload process,  otherwise the information is from other sending process.
+When the `SMTPStatus::smtp_file_progress::available` value is `true`, the information is from file upload process,  otherwise the information is from other sending process.

 When the sending process is finished, the `SMTPStatus::isComplete` value will be `true`.